Marie died 20 December 2013

 Her sight also deteriorated and she maintained contact with the world with her hearing, listening to the radio to keep up with news

-Five years ago, Ms Fleming registered with Dignitas, the clinic in Zurich, Switzerland, where terminally ill patients can bring about their own deaths under the supervision of qualified doctors.
+Five years ago, Marie Fleming registered with Dignitas, the clinic in Zurich, Switzerland, where terminally ill patients can bring about their own deaths under the supervision of qualified doctors.

 The High Court’s President Nicholas Kearns praised her courage and described Marie as “the most remarkable witness which any member of this Court has ever been privileged to encounter” in it’s ruling on Marie’s quest to end the ban on assisted suicide in January 2013.